 If a Will has been signed by a mentally capable testator who knew the contents of their Will and there was no fraud or undue influence in the signing of the Will, the validity of the Will cannot be challenged.
 However, if the Will has not left sufficient financial provision for that person’s family or dependants, it may be possible to make a claim against the estate.
+For more information on challenging a will, contact our team of solicitors.

 Unlike most other jurisdictions, in England and Wales there are no restrictions on the distribution of assets by a Will and therefore the testator is not forced by law to leave a certain percentage to his dependants.
 Therefore a statute known as Inheritance (Provision for Family and Dependants) Act 1975 allows claims for reasonable financial provision from the deceased person’s estate where no provision has been made by the Will or where the person has died intestate (without a Will).
 The 1975 Act is not intended to be grounds for disappointed beneficiaries although the Courts recognise the concept of moral obligation, particularly in cases of hardship.